jimniels/blog/posts/2022-05-28-avoiding-flash-of-inaccurate-theme-color.md

 # Avoiding Flash of Inaccurate Theme Color

+**Update**: I probably fired off this post too quickly without fully understanding everything at play here.
+Further research on my part is required, which I will do when I'm back from vacation.
+Until then, don't read into this too much.

 [Firing off a quick post here about a rather simple problem I suppose I should’ve known the answer to, but didn’t.
 So I’m documenting it in case, someday, somebody else has the same question.]

 Are you running into a nasty case of [flash of inAccurate coloR Theme (FART)](https://css-tricks.com/flash-of-inaccurate-color-theme-fart/)?